arkt8/terra-examples/README.rst

 Example Index
 -------------

-* Creating a Lua module using Terra
+Run `./run` bash script without arguments to have a list of examples separated by interpreter.
+Then run

-  - `./run terra module.base`    to compile
+* `./run terra name`

+or

-  - `./run lua test.module.base` to test
+* `./run lua name`

+All generated binaries will be put inside the `./out` directory.
+For convencience, `./run clean` will wipe them.